Physics-informed diffusion models in spectral space: Experiment description

-\paragraph{Training details.} All trainings were performed on 4 NVIDIA GeForce RTX 2080 GPUs.
-Training time for the Poisson and Helmholtz datasets was approximately 3 hours, while training for the Navier--Stokes dataset required about 10 hours as we consider solutions during all the time steps, even though the truncated spectral representation is larger.
+All training runs were performed on 4 NVIDIA GeForce RTX 2080 GPUs.
+Training time for the Poisson and Helmholtz datasets was approximately 3 hours, while training for the Navier--Stokes dataset required about 10 hours.
+Although the per-frame spectral truncation for Navier--Stokes is smaller ($32\times32$ versus $44\times44$), each sample comprises a full trajectory of 10 time steps, substantially increasing the effective problem dimensionality and thus the training cost compared to the Poisson and Helmholtz equations.

-The network architecture is based on a Vision Transformer (ViT), with adaptations for Navier--Stokes to handle the larger input size.
+The network architecture for the denoiser is based on a Vision Transformer.
 We also experimented with a U-Net architecture, which provided comparable results in terms of accuracy.
-In all cases, our model has 2M parameters compared to the 54M in the DiffusionPDE and FunDPS's networks.
+In all cases, our model has 2M parameters compared to the 54M in the DiffusionPDE and FunDPS networks.